Small Values of Indefinite Diagonal Quadratic Forms at Integer Points in at least five Variables: Introduction

-for any $\delta >0$.
-This improvement is achieved by replacing the smoothing kernel (in the application of the circle method) by a faster decaying choice.
-We also note, as a corollary to the theorem, that if $q_1,\ldots, q_d$ are fixed, and $\eps >0$ is arbitrary, then there exists a non-trivial solution $m \in \Z^d \setminus \{0\}$ of $|Q[m]| < \eps$, whose size is of order $\llcurly \eps^{-\beta}$.
-Obviously, this bound is an improved variant of the above-mentioned bound $\mathcal{O}(\eps^{-2-\delta})$ of Birch and Davenport \cite{birch-davenport:1958a} for higher dimensions in terms of the signature $(r,s)$.
+Note that this result is an improved variant of the bound $\mathcal{O}(\eps^{-2-\delta})$ of Birch and Davenport \cite{birch-davenport:1958a} for higher dimensions in terms of the signature $(r,s)$.

-\begin{remark} In 1988 Schlickewei and Schmidt \cite{Schlickewei-Schmidt:1988} proved that Schlickewei's bound (in terms of $d_0$) is qualitatively best possible.
+\begin{remark} In 1988 Schlickewei and Schmidt \cite{Schlickewei-Schmidt:1988} proved that Schlickewei's bound (in terms of the dimension $d_0$ of a maximal rational isotropic subspace) is qualitatively best possible.
 Of course, one can also ask if Schlickewei's bound in terms of the signature $(r,s)$ is best possible, as was already conjectured by Schlickewei himself in his first work \cite{Schlickewei:1985} on small zeros.
 For the class of integral quadratic forms (not necessarily diagonal) this is known for the cases $r \ge s + 3$ and $(3,2)$, see Schmidt \cite{Schmidt:1985}. \end{remark}